koka-lang/koka/doc/spec/tour.kk.md

 only heap allocates doubles when their absolute value is outside the range 2^-511^ up to 2^512^ (excluding infinity and NaN)).

-For performance sensitive code we may specialize certain polymorphic datatypes to reduce allocations due to boxing.
+For performance sensitive code we may specialize certain polymorphic data types to reduce allocations due to boxing.
 For example:

 ```